 The pavement markings shall be applied to the cleaned road surface, during conditions of dry weather and subsequently dry pavement surfaces at a minimum uniform wet thickness of 20 mils in accordance with the manufacturer's installation instructions and at the widths and patterns shown on the contract plans.
+On new hot-mix asphalt (HMA) surfaces the pavement markings shall be applied at a minimum uniform thickness of 25 mils.
 The application and combination of reflective media (glass beads and/or reflective elements) shall be applied at a rate specified by the manufacturer.
-At the time of installation the pavement surface temperature shall be 40 ° F and rising and the ambient temperature shall be 35° F and rising.
+At the time of installation the pavement surface temperature shall be 40 °F and rising and the ambient temperature shall be 35°F and rising.
 The pavement surface temperature and the ambient temperatures shall be determined and documented before the start of each of marking operation.
 The pavement markings shall not be applied if the pavement shows any visible signs of moisture or it is anticipated that damage causing moisture, such as rain showers, may occur during the installation and curing periods.
 The Engineer shall determine the atmospheric conditions and pavement surface conditions that produce satisfactory results.